florian-beetz/bachelor-thesis/thesis.md

 With Java 9 arguably the biggest change since its inception was introduced among minor changes: the *Java Platform Module System* (+JPMS) -- also popular under its working name *Jigsaw* [@Mac2017].
-Even though backwards compatibility is a top priority for Java, Java 9 introduced breaking changes requiring additional migration effort.
+Even though backward compatibility is a top priority for Java, Java 9 introduced breaking changes requiring additional migration effort.
 +JPMS adds *modules*, which are identifiable artifacts containing code, to the Java language [@Mac2017].